MK2345/Cassava-Leaf-Disease-Classification-on-Kaggle/README.md

 # Cassava-Leaf-Disease-Classification-on-Kaggle
 Kaggle hosts several datasets of Cassava Leafs.
-Here is one CNN from me.
+You will find one CNN from me in the master branch.

 You will find the data sets on the following link: https://www.kaggle.com/competitions/cassava-leaf-disease-classification/data